dieterichlawson/tdml/README.md

 rake summarize:qqplot   # Produce QQ norm plots for each feature
 ```

-A good way to get started is by running `rake transform:expand`, which will extract, clean, and expand your data.
-This gives you a tsv, but you can also run `rake transform:csv` if you need a csv.
+A good way to get started is by running `rake transform:accel`, which will extract, clean, and add accelerometer features to your data, giving you a good baseline dataset for use with the classification algorithms.
 You should generate the data before running any summarization tasks.